 One of my fondest memories from our engagement trip to Walt Disney World some 8-years ago was being congratulated by the Cast Members at Crystal Palace and being presented with a certificate signed by Pooh and friends.
 We still have this certificate and whenever I look at it, it brings a smile to my face.

-With very few exceptions, children have a sense of wonder and innocence about them that is amplified by the Disney theme parks, and seeing the parks reflected in their sense of wide-eyed mysticism is truly something to behold.
+Children have a sense of wonder and innocence about them that is amplified by the Disney theme parks, and seeing the parks reflected in their sense of wide-eyed mysticism is truly something to behold.
 Whether they are running around swinging around light sabers or watching in awe as they witness a giant talking Mr. Potato Head, there is a sense of life that kids breathe into the Disney theme parks.

 What, exactly, that means is impossible to articulate.
 It’s one of those things I know when I see, and it brings a smile to my face, every time.
 If I had to try to pinpoint it, I think it’s probably equal parts envy and nostalgia.
 Even as adults, many of us are entranced as we watch Mickey Mouse fight a huge dragon in Fantasmic.
 There are many jaw-dropping moments that are impressive to kids and adults alike.